daniel-ilett/blog/_drafts/2020-11-01-tut5-13-urp-octocamo.md

 <img data-src="/img/tut5/part11-shocked-pikachu.jpg" class="center-image lazyload" alt="Pikachu Shadows">
 *An appropriate usage of the Shocked Pikachu meme.*

-If you play the game or watch a trailer, you'll probably also notice that the texturing on the Pokémon seems to stay static - it looks like the painting texture is applied in screenspace.
+If you play the game or watch a trailer, you'll probably also notice that the texturing on the Pokémon seems to stay static - it looks like the painting texture is applied in screen-space.
 Finally, most of the objects in the game have a cartoonish outline so that everything stand out.
 I'm going to combine the spirit of the shadow lines with the paint texture to arrive at an effect which slathers pencil lines over whatever object you'd like.
 I like the idea of animating the pencil lines over time to look like the model is being sketched in realtime.
 We'll start with a quick outline shader.

 ## Geometry Outlines